 The Group periodically reviews capital efficiency and its business partnerships.
 As a result, the Group sells and derecognizes some financial assets measured at fair value through other comprehensive income.
-Equity instruments measured at fair value through other comprehensive income that the Group sold for the years ended December 31, 2022 and 2021 are as follows.
+Equity instruments measured at fair value through other comprehensive income that the Group sold for the years ended December 31, 2023 and 2022 are as follows.

-2022 2021
+2023 2022

-Fair value 352 885
+Fair value 1,092 352

-Cumulative gains (losses) 244 460
+Cumulative gains (losses) 529 244

-Dividend income 4

 The Group recognizes the cumulative gains or losses on the financial instruments measured at fair value through other comprehensive income as other components of equity.
 When the Group disposes of and derecognizes the financial instruments, or determines that the fair value of the financial instruments has apparently declined, it transfers them from other components of equity to retained earnings.
-The amounts of cumulative gains or losses in other comprehensive income transferred to retained earnings were \(\frac{2}{2}43\) million and \(\frac{2}{3}88\) million for the years ended December 31, 2022 and 2021, respectively.
+The amounts of cumulative gains or losses in other comprehensive income transferred to retained earnings were ¥529 million and ¥243 million for the years ended December 31, 2023 and 2022, respectively.